CANINE THERAPY PROGRAM

 First responders face higher rates of post-traumatic stress disorder (PTSD), depression, and anxiety issues related to the volume and severity of tragic incidents they respond to on a daily basis.
-Research has begun to reveal the devastating impact these types of issues can have on first responders over the course of their career.
+Research has begun to reveal the devastating impact these types of issues can have on first responders over the course of their careers.

 To counteract this alarming trend, the Los Angeles Fire Department (LAFD) is now using a specially trained dog to help comfort firefighters in times of crisis and make coping with trauma a bit easier.